Change Starts Here

 Take a break from the chaos of festival life in Planet Roo, a haven for sustainability and global consciousness.
 With representation from a diverse group of non-profit organizations, this space is an opportunity to learn and relax.
 Bonnaroovians can come together for yoga classes or a healthy, organic meal at the Planet Roo Café too.

-Stay tuned to learn more about the exciting projects we have in the works for this area for 2017!Explore Planet Roo!
+Stay tuned to learn more about the exciting projects we have in the works for this area for this year!Explore Planet Roo

 Support Our Sustainability Efforts